fsmatheaugsburg-team/markdown-static-site-generator/README.md

  - `title: "template string %s"` specify a global title template  (gets overwritten by route-specific configurations)
  - `themes: ["theme1", "theme2", ...]` list of theme names
  - `headers: "<header tag>" | [header tags]` Tags to append to your html `<head>`
- - `authkeys: ["key1", "key2", ...]` list of authentication keys.
+ - `authtokens: ["key1", "key2", ...]` list of authentication keys.
 When set, building requires authentication with one of these keys.
  - `external_plugins: true|false` Use custom plugins defined in the `/source/plugins` folder
  - `formatting: {date: <php date formattin>, time: <format>, datetime: <format>}` define formatting for displaying and parsing dates.
 Default is
    ```